RemitaNet/remita-magento-2.x/README.md

 ---
 ### Summary

-With Remita Magento2 Payment Gateway, the store admin can easily add all desired payment methods to the Magento webshop.
+With Remita Magento2 Payment Plugin, the store admin can easily add all desired payment methods to the Magento webshop.
 Please refer to https://www.remita.net for an overview of all features and services.

 ![](payment-image.png)